Sell your

 Values vary enormously — from under $50 for common 19th-century atlas plates to tens of thousands for rare 16th or 17th-century maps of significant regions.
 The main factors are: the cartographer and their importance, the date and edition, the geographic subject (some regions are far more collected than others), rarity, and condition.

-The only reliable way to know what your specific map is worth is to have someone knowledgeable look at it.
-Submit photos and I'll give you an honest assessment at no charge — no strings attached.
+The only reliable way to know what your specific map is worth is to have someone look at it.
+Send photos and we'll give you an honest assessment at no charge — no strings attached.

-Condition matters a lot.
-Clean paper, honest margins, and attractive original color all push value upward.
-Damage, heavy restoration, or trimmed margins bring it down — but I'll always explain what I see and why.
+We research comparable sales — auction results and dealer listings for maps like yours — and work from there.
+Condition matters a lot: clean paper, honest margins, and attractive original color push value up.
+Damage, heavy restoration, or trimmed margins bring it down.

-My primary interest is antique and vintage maps from the 15th through early 20th century — atlas plates, wall maps, maritime charts, town plans, and decorative world maps.
-I buy both individual sheets and complete atlases.
+Antique and vintage maps from the 15th through early 20th century — atlas plates, wall maps, maritime charts, town plans, and decorative world maps.
+We buy both individual sheets and complete atlases.

-If you're unsure whether your map fits, submit it anyway.
-I'll give you an honest assessment either way, and if it's not something I'm looking to add to my collection, I'll say so clearly.
+If you're unsure whether your map fits, send it anyway.
+We'll give you an honest assessment either way, and if it's not something we can buy, we'll say so clearly.

 What if my map isn't particularly valuable?

-I'll be straightforward with you.
+We'll be straightforward with you.
 Not every old map commands a significant price, and you deserve to know that rather than be strung along.
-If your map falls outside what I collect, or if its condition or rarity places its value below what makes practical sense, I'll tell you — and try to point you toward better options, whether that's a regional auction house, an estate sale, or another specialist.
+If your map falls outside what we buy, or if its condition or rarity places its value below what makes practical sense, we'll tell you — and try to point you toward better options, whether that's a regional auction house, an estate sale, or another specialist.

 How and when will I be paid?